zuozhenggh/learning-library/developer-library/visual-builder/standalone/create-pub-webapp/create-pages/create-pages.md

     The main-start page now has a table with three columns: Id, Name, and Location.
 You won't see any information in your table because we are yet to import data for the Department business object.

-## Add a Create Page for the Department Business Object
+## STEP 2: Add a Create Page for the Department Business Object

 A Create page allows you to populate your table with data by creating new instances of a business object.